Yuzyzy88/hackernews/README.md

-This is graphql project to try the query you can use insomnia or postman.
-The platform will have the following features:
+This is graphql project that will have the following features:
 - List of Users and Links
 - Users creation and authentication
 - Users can create Links and vote on them

 ## How to Run the Project
 1. create a new Virtual Environment